 NLF: Boards must be aware that a Wagner-Peyser application is not started until the registration process is complete.

-NLF: The status of the Wagner-Peyser application is displayed on the Programs page, which is found in the Case Management Profile section of the Staff Profiles menu tree.
-The individual’s progress toward completing registration and the Wagner-Peyser application in WorkInTexas.com is reflected in the Wagner-Peyser application status, described as follows:
+NLF: The status of a Wagner-Peyser application is displayed on the “Programs” page, which is found in the “Case Management Profile” section of the “Staff Profiles” menu tree.
+An individual’s progress toward completing registration and the Wagner-Peyser application in WorkInTexas.com is reflected in the Wagner-Peyser application status, described as follows:

-No Wagner-Peyser application status: indicates that the individual has started registration but has not progressed past the sixth page.
-In most cases, these individuals have access to the system but have not provided enough information to start building a Wagner-Peyser application.
+“No Wagner-Peyser application”—indicates that an individual has started registration but has not provided enough information to start building a Wagner-Peyser application.
 WorkInTexas.com prohibits service entry to individuals who do not have a complete Wagner-Peyser application.

-Incomplete Wagner-Peyser application status: indicates that the individual has progressed past the sixth page of registration but has not completed the entire registration page flow.
-The Wagner-Peyser application is created simultaneously while the individual completes the remaining seven pages of registration.
-Until the individual completes registration and the Wagner-Peyser application, Workforce Solutions Office staff will not be able to enter services from the Self-Service/Registered Individual Only customer group for the individual.
+“Incomplete Wagner-Peyser application”—indicates that an individual has not completed the entire registration.
+A Wagner-Peyser application is created simultaneously while the individual completes the remaining seven pages of registration.
+Until an individual completes registration (and the Wagner-Peyser application), Workforce Solutions Office staff will not be able to enter services from the Self-Service/Registered Individual Only customer group for the individual.

-Registration Only Wagner-Peyser application status: indicates that the individual is either a claimant who was automatically registered in WorkInTexas.com or a job seeker who was registered in legacy WorkInTexas.com and converted to the new system.
-Registration Only means that the individual has a complete registration but does not have a Wagner-Peyser application.
+“Registration Only Wagner-Peyser application”—indicates that an individual is either a claimant who was automatically registered in WorkInTexas.com or a job seeker who was converted to the new system.
+“Registration Only” means that the individual has a complete registration, but does not have a Wagner-Peyser application.
 Usually, when individuals register in WorkInTexas.com, a Wagner-Peyser application is created as they complete the registration process.
-Since auto-registrations generated from the individual’s record in the unemployment benefits system and converted registrations from the legacy system are created by the system, these registrations do not have a Wagner-Peyser application associated with them.
+Since auto-registrations generated from the individual’s record in the unemployment benefits system and converted registrations from the legacy system are created by the system itself, these registrations do not have a Wagner-Peyser application associated with them.
 System-generated registrations may also be missing three or four required data elements that were not mapped as part of the conversion or auto-registration design for the new system.
-When the Wagner-Peyser application is in Registration Only status, the application may be completed by following the same steps described in the Enrolling Individuals as Participants in the Wagner-Peyser Program section below.
-However, a decision must be made on the last page of the Wagner-Peyser application process as to whether the individual needed a complete Wagner-Peyser application or should be enrolled as a participant in the Wagner-Peyser program.
-To complete the Wagner-Peyser application, click “Return to Programs Tab,” where the Complete status displays for the Wagner-Peyser application.
-To enroll the individual as a participant in the Wagner-Peyser program, click the Participation link.
+When a Wagner-Peyser application is in “Registration Only” status, the application may be completed by following the same steps described in the “Enrolling Individuals as Participants in the Wagner-Peyser Program” section below.
+However, a decision must be made on the last page of the Wagner-Peyser application process as to whether the individual needs a complete Wagner-Peyser application or should be enrolled as a participant in the Wagner-Peyser program.
+To complete the Wagner-Peyser application, staff members click “Return to Programs Tab,” where the “Complete” status displays for the Wagner-Peyser application.
+To enroll the individual as a participant in the Wagner-Peyser program, staff members must click the “Participation” link.

-Complete Wagner-Peyser application status: indicates that the individual has completed registration.
-The individual may or may not have a résumé or a State of Texas application saved, but the registration and the Wagner-Peyser application are complete.
-Services from the Self-Service/Registered Individual Only customer group may be entered by Workforce Solutions Office staff if the individual’s Wagner-Peyser application is complete.
+“Complete Wagner-Peyser application”—indicates that an individual has completed registration.
+The individual may or may not have a résumé or a State of Texas application saved, but their registration and the Wagner-Peyser application are complete.
+Services from the Self-Service/Registered Individual Only customer group may be entered by Workforce Solutions Office staff members if the individual’s Wagner-Peyser application is complete.

 Wagner-Peyser Application and Service Entry